Local charity launches cookbook to celebrate Learning Disability Week

 My Meals was created during hands-on cooking sessions at Sheffield Mencap and Gateway, with every recipe chosen, tested, and adapted by people with a learning disability.
 To ensure inclusivity, the content and layout were developed together with the charity’s ‘My Mencap’ member voice group.

-“Cooking has allowed me to learn a lot of recipes and meet a lot of people," said Binqing He, member of Sheffield Mencap and Gateway.
+“Cooking has allowed me to learn a lot of recipes and meet a lot of people.”
+Bingqing He, member of Sheffield Mencap and Gateway

 With a range of simple recipes that are both affordable and nutritionally balanced, including ‘Bing’s Stir-Fry’, ‘Fallon’s Frittata’ and ‘Aidan’s Granola Bars’, My Meals is part of a larger campaign by Sheffield Mencap and Gateway to improve the health of the learning disability community.